sidney-eliot/3d-artists-handbook/astro/src/content/docs/notes/software-knowledge/zbrush-specific.md

 This can make the mesh unusable as a base for the retopologized mesh and makes changing things later on quite hard.
 To avoid this issue, either use Dynamic SubDiv or create backups of the object before adding subdivision levels.

-So in other words, always use Dynamic SubDivs as long as possible and only switch to the destructive SubDiv when adding detail (this will also help with performance). <br>
+So in other words, always use Dynamic SubDivs as long as possible and only switch to the destructive SubDiv when adding detail (this will also help with performance). <br />
 Exporting objects with ZBrush subdivisions to other software will mostly make it a normal subdivided object again, but there are methods, like the Blender add-on [Sculpt Layers](https://blendermarket.com/products/sculpt-layers), that can potentially allow for transferring ZBrushes special subdivided objects between ZBrush and Blender.

 Finally, ZBrush is excellent at handling millions of poligons, and mostly far more than the software the model will be exported to could handle.
 So one often has to bake down some of the higher subdivision's surface detail before leaving ZBrush.